wesbarnett/thermint/README.md

 with the -m flag.

-When running the integration calculation you must specify the energy files. **In order use this utility you must have set separate-dhdl-file as 'no' in your mdp files.**  If you had it set as 'yes' (the default), you're out of luck with that set of simulations (sorry), so if you want to use this utility, run them again with the option set to 'no'.
+When running the integration calculation you must specify the energy files. **In order use this utility you must have set *separate-dhdl-file* as 'no' in your mdp files.**  If you had it set as 'yes' (the default), you're out of luck with that set of simulations for this program (sorry), so if you want to use this utility, run them again with the *separate-dhdl-file* set to 'no'.

 The easiest way to specify the energy files to read in is to do the
 following: If 'ener' is the common prefix of all of your energy files, do: